Arbitrary Buildings in Greece

 In many cases, owners of property in Greece are not aware of their “property status”, what they actually own.
 Unlike many countries, the common case in the Greek real estate market for decades now, is that most buildings are in violation of the building codes set by law.
 This is a concept especially unfamiliar to people from overseas who have bought property throughout the years and overseas Greek owners who have inherited property from their family.

-In view of this reality, the Greek Government in 2011 prepared Law No. 4014/2011 which has been replaced by Law No. 4178/2013, which will be also be replaced by a new more flexible law in the spring of 2017.
+In view of this reality, the Greek Government in 2011 prepared Law No. 4014/2011 which has been replaced by Law No. 4178/2013, which was also replaced by a modern more detailed legislation namely 4495 in November 2017.
 This Law, grants a property owner with building violations namely exceed of building limit, discrepancies on the side views, illegal extensions etc) to legalize their illegal structures by filing a declaration paying either a lump-sum with a benefit discount or interest free installments.
 If the property is not declared, fines applicable by government are extremely high and require an annual fee for maintaining the “status” of the illegal construction.

 Why legalize my property now?

-According to the Greek Law, you cannot sell, transfer, rent or mortgage property that is illegal in structure or use.
+According to the Greek Law, you cannot sell, rent or mortgage property that is illegal in structure or use, either the whole building or part of it.
 If you own land and/or buildings and want to proceed in any legal transaction, you must submit a “Declaration of Legal Property Status” signed by a certified architect/engineer confirming that the property is legal and in compliance with the legal building license issued.

 In addition, the newly voted Law allows owners the option to benefit 50% of the total fine to be paid, should they decide to invest in the energy efficiency upgrading or the structural reinforcement of their building.